TheMistyWay/TheMistyWay/README.md

 # 💫About Me :
 A Beginner in the World of Programming.
-School is dreadful, but it isn't stopping my quest to learn.
+My quest to learn isn't smothered by an evergrowing avalanche of work.

 A High School Student in South Africa(yes! it's a country).
+So to be an undergraudate.
 Aspiring to become a software developer or data scientist.